timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART IV-GENERAL ADMINISTRATIVE PROVISIONS/CHAPTER 61-PENAL AND FORFEITURE PROVISIONS/CHAPTER 61-PENAL AND FORFEITURE PROVISIONS.md

   * (C) In any other case in which actual negligence is shown.

-* (b) REISSUANCE OF MISUSED BENEFITS IN OTHER CASES.—(1) In any case in which a fiduciary described in paragraph (2) misuses all or part of an individual's benefit paid to such fiduciary, the Secretary shall pay to the beneficiary or the beneficiary's successor fiduciary an amount equal to the amount of such benefit so misused.
+* (b) REISSUANCE OF MISUSED BENEFITS IN OTHER CASES.—(1) In any case not covered by subsection (a) in which a fiduciary misuses all or part of an individual's benefit paid to such fiduciary, the Secretary shall pay to the beneficiary or the beneficiary's successor fiduciary an amount equal to the amount of such benefit so misused.

-* (2) Paragraph (1) applies to a fiduciary that—

-  * (A) is not an individual; or

-  * (B) is an individual who, for any month during a period when misuse occurs, serves 10 or more individuals who are beneficiaries under this title.

-* (3) In any other case in which the Secretary obtains recoupment from a fiduciary who has misused benefits, the Secretary shall promptly remit payment of the recouped amounts to the beneficiary or the beneficiary's successor fiduciary as the case may be.
+* (2) In any other case in which the Secretary obtains recoupment from a fiduciary who has misused benefits, the Secretary shall promptly remit payment of the recouped amounts to the beneficiary or the beneficiary's successor fiduciary as the case may be.

 * (c) LIMITATION ON TOTAL AMOUNT PAID.—The total of the amounts paid to a beneficiary (or a beneficiary's successor fiduciary) under this section may not exceed the total benefit amount misused by the fiduciary with respect to that beneficiary.